 The requirements for submission of annual Computerized Books of Accounts and other Accounting Records are as follows:

-- Soft copy of books restored in CD-R or DVD-R
+• Soft copies of books restored in CD-R or DVD-R

 You must submit a new application for registration in case of significant system enhancement, such as the following:

-- Change in the functionalities of the system, particularly on enhancements that will have a direct effect on the financial aspect of the system
+• Change in the functionalities of the system, particularly on improvements that will have a direct effect on the financial aspect of the system

-- Addition or removal of modules or submodules within the system that will have a direct impact on the financial aspect of the system
+• Addition or removal of modules or submodules within the system that will have a direct impact on the financial part of the system

-- All other enhancements that will be deemed as major system enhancements based on the recommendation of the technical evaluators after the comparative functionalities of the old and upgraded “system” were presented by the taxpayer.
+• All other enhancements that will be deemed major system enhancements based on the recommendation of the technical evaluators after the comparative functionalities of the old and upgraded “system” were presented by the taxpayer.

-Non-VAT registered taxpayers are only required to register 4 books accounts.
-On the other hand, VAT registered taxpayers are required to register all 6 books of accounts.
+Non-VAT-registered taxpayers are only required to register four books accounts.
+On the other hand, VAT-registered taxpayers must register all six books of accounts.

 1. Non-VAT Registered Taxpayers